 The London Film Locations of Kingsman: The Secret Service and its sequel Kingsman: The Golden Circle can be found all over the city.

 If you ever happen to be on the posh Savile Row (located just off London's main shopping street Regent Street between Oxford Circus and Piccadilly Circus), try to find the Huntsman store, which was the film location for the Kingsman tailer shop and secret headquarters (11 Savile Row).

 Scene from "Kingsman: The Secret Service" (2014). © 20th Century Fox

 The posh "Huntsman" store on 11 Savile Row.
 Photo: © Sonja Irani / filmfantravel.com

 If you then head towards South London on the tube and get off at Kennington station, you will find the Black Prince Pub (6 Black Prince Rd), which featured as the film location for the epic umbrella pub fight scene.
 Furthermore, it can also briefly be seen when Eggsy and his friends race by the pub with some (stolen) cars.

-While you are here, have a look around in the neighbourhood, which features some really pretty Georgian‐style houses.
-You can also easily combine your pub / film location visit with a visit to Tate Britain – one of London's most popular museums.
-Just like the National Gallery, the Tate Britain charges no entry fees and you can get there after a leisurely 30‐minute stroll via Lambeth Bridge.
+While you are here, you can also easily combine your pub / film location visit with a visit to the nearby Tate Britain – one of London's most popular museums.
+Just like the National Gallery, the Tate Britain charges no entry fees.

 The outside of the Black Prince pub.
 Photo: © Sonja Irani / filmfantravel.com